ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 ## Who would be reading my content?
 My goal is to provide evidence of my competence for those who seek it.

-And these are likely to be the people I proactively choose to engage with: a colleague, someone I aspire to work with, someone I at a conference or a meetup, or engage with online in the select few forums that I participate in.
+And these are likely to be the people I proactively choose to engage with: a colleague, someone I aspire to work with, someone I met at a conference or a meetup, someone I interacted with online in the select few forums that I participate in.

 Given my reserved and intensely private nature, I don't foresee this blog garnering substantial traffic.